Memorial Health Dwaine and Cynthia Willett Children's Hospital of Savannah

 On-Call and Night Shifts

-On any night there is at least one intern and one senior resident (PGY2 or PGY3) in-house.
+On any night there is at least one intern and one senior resident (PGY2 or PGY3, a Pediatric Critical Care attending, and an Emergency Medicine physician in-house.
 Attending support is available from critical care, pediatric faculty, and subspecialty attendings.

 The PGY2 night shift resident admits all patients to the pediatric intensive care unit and responds to acute issues in the unit.